 Through love and persistence, families should help a user see how their behaviors are concerning and justify treatment.
 These conversations are always delicate and should be conducted without anger or accusation, which can backfire and force the user into deeper cocaine dependence.

 Often, the help of a professional interventionist is the best solution.
-Professional interventionists are trained in the art of careful communication and can suggest talking points and recovery plans that the family might not otherwise think of.
+Professional interventionists are trained in the art of careful communication and can suggest talking points and cocaine addiction recovery plans that the family might not otherwise think of.

 American Addiction Centers.
 Signs of Cocaine Abuse.
 2016.